-Modular homes are homes that are typically prefabricated (manufactured in a factory), and delivered on a truck either in sections, in small parts, or fully assembled.
+Modular homes are homes that are prefabricated (manufactured in a factory), and delivered on a truck either in sections, in small parts, or fully assembled.
 The ability to manufacturer a home in mass production helps reduce cost in labor.
 Modular homes are different than manufactured homes in that they are permanent structures and set on a foundation instead of on wheels.

 If there's something you are interested in learning more about, check out some information below.

 A manufactured home is different than a modular home in one main reason - mobility.
 The term "Mobile" or "Manufactured" describes a home that can be transplanted, and can usually be found on wheels.
 In contrast, the term "Modular homes" are used to describe permanent structures that are attached to a foundation and arrive mostly or completely assembled.

 There's a lot of terms here but modular homes are almost always prefabricated homes; they are made in factories as a whole or a kit of parts.
 An ADU (accessory dwelling unit) is a modular home that can be lived in (bathroom, kitchen) as opposed to a recreational studio or office space.

 When you buy a modular home, you typically are responsible for site prep work before installation: trenching for plumbing, electrical, and hiring a GC to build a foundation.
 Modular home Manufacturers often don't include site work in their price but they have general contractors that they can recommend.

 When shopping for a modular home, the biggest unknown is your site conditions - how difficult it is to get a modular home to your property and how difficult it is to crane it into place.
 Properties that are on mountain cliffs, or in-between high rise buildings will cost more.
 Site prep costs can be expensive, sometimes up to half the cost of the modular home.